og-pr/public_ticket.524/README.md

 Notes - Development
 ===========
 * [React Router](https://github.com/ReactTraining/react-router) aka 1 package is used as navigational components
-* Error handling for missing routes, aka 404 pages, left as excercise to repo user.
+* Error handling for missing routes, aka 404 pages, left as exercise to repo user.
 You can use this [guide](https://tylermcginnis.com/react-router-handling-404-pages/), if stuck.

 Notes - Miscellaneous
 =====